 - $337,900 to 514 students (HEERF II - institutional portion)

 Summer 2021 - $7,301 to 18 students (HEERF I - student portion)

 Fall 2021 - $5,736,641 to 5,433 students (see breakdown below)

 - $4,331,891 to 3,791 students (HEERF II - student portion)

 - $1,404,750 to 1,744 students (HEERF II - student portion)

 Total: $15,950,915 Disbursed as of September 30th, 2021

 Method and Instructions

-In awarding the CARES Act Emergency Grant, a group of students was selected with a 0 to 5,000 Expected Family Contribution (EFC) as calculated by the Free Application for Federal Student Aid (FAFSA) based on a tiered enrollment method.
-The amounts distributed were calculated based on the following:
+In awarding the HEERF Emergency Aid Grants for spring 2020 and fall 2020, a group of students were selected with a 0 to 5,000 Expected Family Contribution (EFC) as calculated by the Free Application for Federal Student Aid (FAFSA) based on a tiered enrollment method.
+Students who were disqualified for Satisfactory Academic Progress (SAP) were excluded.